kamildzi/Tizen4Docker/README.md

 ```bash
 ./runTizen.sh
 ```
+NOTE: Tizen-Studio will be automatically fetched and installed on the first run

 # Emulator Hardware Support
 Once the IDE is installed and started up, please be sure to enable Hardware Support for the emulator: